litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

         :emphasize-lines: 52-61
         :linenos:

-Updating Data: The ``update`` method will ensure any updates made to the model object are executed on the database
+Updating Data: The ``update`` method will ensure any updates made to the model object are executed on the database:

     .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_repository_crud.py
         :language: python